zeus-fyi/zeus/README.md

 #### What if this results in centralization of staking through this platform?

-Great question, and since that was a concern we've had on our minds early on, we've already come up with a with a few feasible designs that could turn this entire synthetic staking beacon technology into a fully decentralized synthetic beacon service.
+Great question, and since that was a concern we've had on our minds early on, we've already come up with a few feasible designs that could turn this entire synthetic staking beacon technology into a fully decentralized synthetic beacon service.
 We'll advance our tech to that stage if it starts trending that way, we're a long ways from that though at this stage.

 #### Can you share more about the native web2 interactions?

-Both signer options come with powerful tx orchestration capabilites for smart contract & dapp interactions, allowing for truly native web2 experiences for dapp interactions for the first time (2fa, email login linked to your wallet, QR scanning, and more slated to follow this release, timelines and additional details to be announced in Feb).
+Both signer options come with powerful tx orchestration capabilities for smart contract & dapp interactions, allowing for truly native web2 experiences for dapp interactions for the first time (2fa, email login linked to your wallet, QR scanning, and more slated to follow this release, timelines and additional details to be announced in Feb).
 It will also allow developers to build smart contract automation flows for users that interact with their wallets behind the scenes, unlike the clunky browser extension setups used today that are entirely too frustrating to use.

 ### Automated web3 infrastructure setup